Gary Player's Success and Achievements in Timeline

 1978: Masters Win

-In 1978, Gary Player won the Masters Tournament, coming from seven strokes behind to win with a final round of 64.
+In 1978, Gary Player won the Masters after starting seven strokes behind, carding a final round 64 with birdies at seven of the last ten holes.

-In 1991, Seve Ballesteros equaled Gary Player's record for most victories in the World Match Play Championship, with five wins.
+In 1991, Seve Ballesteros equalled Gary Player's record for most victories in the World Match Play Championship with five wins.

-In 1998, at the Masters, Gary Player became the oldest golfer to ever make the cut, breaking Sam Snead's 25-year-old record, crediting his diet, health, practice and golf fitness.
+In 1998, at the Masters, Gary Player became the oldest golfer ever to make the cut, breaking Sam Snead's 25-year-old record due to his dedication to diet, health, practice, and golf fitness.

 In 2000, Gary Player was voted "Sportsman of the Century" in South Africa.